 What is Washington’s law on MAR (Mandatory Arbitration)?

 Mandatory arbitration is available in most counties in Washington State for cases with a total value of less than $100,000.00 or when the plaintiff waives any claim above $100,000.00.
 Rather than waiting in line for a jury trial date and possibly being put on stand-by or suffering a court delay, the parties receive a set date and time.
 The parties submit a Prehearing Statement of Proof to the arbitrator no later than two weeks in advance of the hearing.
 These documents encompass the key evidence in the case pertaining to liability and damages.
 This includes things like medical records, bills, doctor’s opinions, photographs, wage loss information, and any other evidence a party wants the arbitrator to consider.
-The arbitrator reviews the Prehearing Statement prior to the hearing.
-The hearing usually takes place in the arbitrator’s conference room or another agreed location.
+The arbitrator reviews the Prehearing Statement prior to the hearing, which usually takes place in the arbitrator’s conference room or another agreed location.
 These days, due to COVID, many arbitrations are conducted on videoconferencing platforms like Zoom.

-The atmosphere of an arbitration is more relaxed than a jury trial and the rules of evidence are also more liberal.
+The atmosphere of an arbitration is more relaxed than a jury trial and the rules of evidence are more liberal.
 The time it takes to arbitrate a case is much shorter than the time it takes to try a case.
 Usually the plaintiff and perhaps one or two lay witnesses testify, but the experts, including the plaintiff’s treatment providers or other experts, often do not testify live at the hearing.
 Their opinions are usually well documented in the chart notes or reports within the medical files already submitted to the arbitrator.
 A case that might take two to three days to try in front of a jury is often fully arbitrated in three to four hours.
 This is by design.
 Arbitration was created to reduce congestion in the court system and provide parties with a more efficient and cost effective way to resolve their disputes.

 We have experience serving in every role at arbitration from being the arbitrator, attorney for the plaintiff, and attorney for the defendant.
 This gives us a very broad perspective that we can use for the maximum benefit of our clients.